 Don’t Overfeed

 The recommended amount to feed your betta fish is 2-4 pellets or freeze-dried food sources 1-2 times per day.
+Their stomach is roughly the size of either one of their eyes.
 Monitor your betta to make sure they eat all their food.
-Bettas will overeat if given the chance which can lead to health issues.
-And if they continually don’t finish their meals, the uneaten food will build up in the tank, filling the water with those excess nutrients we talked about that can spark a brown algae outbreak.

 Keep Using Your UV Sterilizer